-other embedding techniques in Section 5.2.
-Briefly, this embedding method transforms the table into a corpus of sentences in which each cell in the table T represents a single word.
-We use two types of sentences: tuple-sentences, containing values in each tuple $t \in T$, and column-sentences that cover the values in $T(u), \forall u \in U$.
-We then train a fast implementation of word embedding [45] over a random sample of the sentences (100K by default).
+We then use a table embedding process to generate a realvalued vector for each cell in the table T. Several recent works suggested means for embedding tabular data, e.g., based on graph representations and auto-encoders [19], [20], [25]-[27].
+Our algorithm uses the embedding as an opaque box (line 2), so any of these solutions can be plugged into it.
+The main embedding used in our implementation is based on [19], which is a general-purpose solution suitable for an interactive setting; we compare the results to other embedding techniques in Section V-B. Briefly, this embedding method transforms the table into a corpus of sentences in which each cell in the table T represents a single word.
+We use two types of sentences: tuple-sentences, containing values in each tuple $t \in T$ , and column-sentences that cover the values in $T(u), \forall u \in U$ .
+We then train a fast implementation of word embedding [28] over a random sample of the sentences (100K by default).
 The trained word-embedding model outputs a vector representation for table cells.

-The output of this process (line 3 of Algorithm 2), is the binned table T with n rows and m columns, and a mapping \mathcal{M} between each cell in T{ij} to a corresponding, learned γ -dimensional cell-vector \mathcal{M}{ij} (γ is typically a low dimension depending on the embedding technique and parameters).
+The output of this process (line 3 of Algorithm 2), is the binned table T with n rows and m columns, and a mapping $\mathcal{M}$ between each cell in $T{ij}$ to a corresponding, learned $\gamma$ -dimensional cell-vector $\mathcal{M}{ij}$ ( $\gamma$ is typically a low dimension depending on the embedding technique and parameters).

 The complexity of this step is the sum of costs of normalization, binning and embedding learning, which may depend on the data size, distribution and choice of implementation.
-For instance, in our implementation (see Section 5.1), normalization is linear in the data.
-The cost is dominated by binning, which requires ordering the values in each column in $O(mn\log n)$, but then computing the bins can be done in linear time [49]; and by embedding, which takes $O(in'm\gamma\log|V|)$, where i is the number of epochs used for training, $n' \leq n$ is the size of the row sample used by the embedding function (by default we use, $n' = \max\{n, 100K\}$), and V is the set of unique bin names in the sample [44, 45].
-This is a major improvement compared with the complexity of CCSG, which has a quadratic dependency on n as well as an $\binom{m}{l}$ component (by Prop 3.4).
+For instance, in our implementation (see Section V-A), normalization is linear in the data.
+The cost is dominated by binning, which requires ordering the values in each column in $O(mn \log n)$ , but then computing the bins can be done in linear time [29]; and by embedding, which takes $O(in'm\gamma \log |V|)$ , where i is the number of epochs used for training, $n' \leq n$ is the size of the row sample used by the embedding function (by default we use, $n' = \max\{n, 100K\}$ ), and V is the set of unique bin names in the sample [28], [30].
+This is a major improvement compared with the complexity of CCSG, which has a quadratic dependency on n as well as an $\binom{m}{i}$ component (by Prop III.4).

-Centroid-Based Sub-table Selection.
-After computing vector representations \mathcal{M} for each cell in T, we use them to compute representations for rows and columns, which in turn are used to select rows and columns for the sub-table.
+Centroid-Based Sub-table Selection: After computing vector representations $\mathcal{M}$ for each cell in T, we use them to compute representations for rows and columns, which in turn are used to select rows and columns for the sub-table.
 As mentioned above, this step is done over the results of each query, without re-executing Pre-Processing and, in particular, without recomputing the embedding.